 Once there, you will get a rundown of the area’s geology and history.
 Questions are encouraged as you walk with your guide up to the summit and then around the crater.
 Be sure to take pictures not only OF Mount Vesuvius but FROM it as well.
 The stunning views of Naples and the Bay of Naples are not to be missed.

-• Includes: Private tour of both Pompeii, Herculaneum and Mount Vesuvius, licensed guide, transportation to each site and then back to Naples
+- Includes: Lunch with local products and wine tasting in a famous vineyard, tour of both Pompeii, Herculaneum and Mount Vesuvius, licensed guide, transportation to each site and then back to Naples

 Once you arrive at the island home of Pompeii and Mount Vesuvius by boat, it’s a quick 30-minute ride to the ruins.
 The expert guide that meets you when you arrive in Pompeii will take you past shops and cafes, homes and government buildings that have been preserved.